Jayson Tatum NBA Playoffs Player Props: Celtics vs. Heat

 - This season, he's put up 21.4% of the Celtics' attempted field goals, as he's averaging 21.1 per contest.

-- Giving up 109.8 points per contest, the Heat are the second-ranked team in the NBA on defense.
+- Defensively, the Heat are second in the league, giving up 109.8 points per contest.

-- The Heat are the sixth-ranked team in the NBA, conceding 41.9 rebounds per game.
+- Allowing 41.9 rebounds per game, the Heat are the sixth-ranked team in the NBA.

-- The Heat are the 14th-ranked team in the league, giving up 25.6 assists per contest.
+- In terms of assists, the Heat have given up 25.6 per game, 14th in the NBA.

-- Looking at 3-pointers, the Heat are 28th in the league, giving up 13.1 makes per game.

 Jayson Tatum vs. the Heat